simeononsecurity/simeononsecurity.ch/content/articles/incident-response-planning_-a-step-by-step-guide-for-businesses/index.en.md

 **6\.
 Evidence Collection and Preservation:** Properly collecting and preserving evidence is essential for conducting a thorough investigation and potential legal proceedings.
 Organizations should follow established procedures to ensure the integrity and admissibility of evidence.

 **7\.
 Incident Recovery and Lessons Learned:** After resolving an incident, organizations should focus on recovering affected systems and services.
-Additionally, conducting a post-incident analysis helps identify areas for improvement and enables organizations to refine their incident response plan for future incidents.
+Also, conducting a post-incident analysis helps identify areas for improvement and enables organizations to refine their incident response plan for future incidents.

 Creating an Incident Response Team
 ----------------------------------